ryoi/rizzup/README.md

-# RizzUp - Find Love Across Borders 🌍💕
+# Rizz - Find Love Across Borders 🌍💕

 A modern cross-cultural dating app that connects singles worldwide who are passionate about international romance.
 Built with React, TypeScript, and Tailwind CSS.